 Throughout this report, Guernsey's well-being indicators are presented in the context of the 36 OECD member countries wherever methodologies are comparable.
-Two or three of the indicators are comparable within each sector except "Our community", where data is not yet available for Guernsey.
-Jersey last produced a Better Life Index report in 2013 so the figures have not been included as comparators in this report.
+Two or three of the indicators are comparable within each sector, but may not be for the latest years.

-The comparable information can be used to give a summarised view of how Guernsey performs in relation to the other countries in each sector overall.
-Figure 1.2.1 below presents this information visually, showing that Guernsey is positioned at the upper end of the scale.
+The comparable information can be used to give a summarised view of how Guernsey performs in relation to the other countries.
+Figure 1.2.1 below presents this information visually, showing how Guernsey is positioned for several of the measures.
 Ten is the score given to the highest performing country and zero is the score allocated to the lowest.